tms-phuongvo/tms-ai-pr-reviewer/README.md

   review:
     runs-on: ubuntu-latest
     steps:
-      - uses: coderabbitai/ai-pr-reviewer@latest
+      - uses: tms-phuongvo/ai-pr-reviwer@latest
         env:

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           OPENAI_API_KEY: ${{ secrets.OPENAI_API_KEY }}
+          // GOOGLE_API_KEY: ${{ secrets.GOOGLE_API_KEY }}
         with:
+          mode: openai
           debug: false
           review_simple_changes: false
           review_comment_lgtm: false
 ```

 #### Environment variables
 - `GITHUB_TOKEN`: This should already be available to the GitHub Action
   environment.
 This is used to add comments to the pull request.
 - `OPENAI_API_KEY`: Required for OpenAI API authentication.
 Get one [here](https://platform.openai.com/account/api-keys).
 - `OPENAI_API_ORG`: (optional) Use this to specify the organization with OpenAI API if you have multiple.
 - `GOOGLE_API_KEY`: Required for Gemini API authentication.
 Get one from [Google AI Studio](https://makersuite.google.com/app/apikey).

+- `mode`: This is the environment for GitHub Actions to specify which AI model to use, e.g., `openai` or `gemini`

 ### Models: OpenAI and Gemini

 The system supports multiple LLM models:

 - **OpenAI Models**:
-  - `gpt-3.5-turbo`: Recommended for lighter tasks such as summarizing changes
+  - `gpt-4o-mini` or `gpt-4.1-mini`: Recommended for lighter tasks such as summarizing changes
-  - `gpt-4`: Recommended for complex review and commenting tasks
+  - `gpt-4o` or `gpt-4.1`: Recommended for complex review and commenting tasks

 - **Google Gemini**:
-  - `gemini-pro`: Can be used for both summarization and review tasks
+  - `gemini-1.5-flash` or `gemini-2.0-flash`: Recommended for lighter tasks such as summarizing changes
+  - `gemini-1.5-pro`: Recommended for lighter tasks such as summarizing changes

-Costs: `gpt-3.5-turbo` and `gemini-pro` are cost-effective options. `gpt-4` is more expensive but provides superior results for complex code reviews.
+Costs: `gpt-4o-mini` or `gpt-4.1-mini` and `gemini-1.5-flash` or `gemini-2.0-flash` are cost-effective options. `gpt-4o` or `gpt-4.1` or `gemini-1.5-pro` is more expensive but provides superior results for complex code reviews.

 ### Prompts & Configuration